-Last Updated on May 23, 2021 by cmoarz
+Last Updated on December 4, 2021 by cmoarz

 Ramshorn snails are a type of freshwater snail that lays eggs in clusters.
 These eggs have a slimy coating and can be either white or light yellow depending on the species, but they all look alike.

 They make a good addition to tanks because of their speed in which they clean up algae and other debris, However, they breed very rapidly and many people may consider them a pest.

 So, no matter what reason you have for keeping ramshorn snails, you may have to deal with the eggs.
 You will need to know how they look and what conditions are needed for them to hatch into baby ramshorns.

 Check out our identification guide What does snail eggs look like To help identify more snail eggs